prithvichari/Text-Game/MockTextGame/src/mock/Readme.txt

 Why can't I defeat monster X?
 You need the right weapon to defeat them!
 Be sure to [Examine] for clues!

-Map: Here is a map to assist you with navigating the rooms in the game if so desired.
+Map: Here is a map to assist you with navigating the rooms in the game if so desired, just know they are \\\SPOILERS///

 == , [] : Doors